aorfanos/wordpress-exporter/README.md

 ## Metrics

-Warning: some endpoints (e.g. plugins, settings) require authentication.
-If you want to gather metrics for those endpoints you need to enable basic authentication on your WordPress installation (via e.g. a plugin or custom code).

 | Metric name              | Type  | Description                 |
 |--------------------------|-------|-----------------------------|
 | wordpress_post_count     | Gauge |    WordPress posts count    |